robbintt/smorgasbord/README.md

 A smorgasbord of features to be mixed into a future game world.

-### Goals
+### Current Projects

-0. Containers: get_in and put_in
-    0. Add a 'my' directive to get and put to locations on yourself.
-        - Currently self locations override ground locations preventing ground access on items with the same name as held items.
+1. look: Reconstruct specialized object look methods
+    1. Inside Items (anything with contents)
+        - need special parsing for "look in X"
+        - use parsing for code from put/get
+        - Preposition/sublocation: "in", "under", "behind", "on"
+        - Need specific view for each sublocation
+        - Optional: comprehensive view (inspect object or something)
+    2. Rooms
+        - Detect if an object is a room and give a consistent view
+    3. Items
+        - Give a consistent, simple description
+    4. Characters (PC and NPC identical)
+        - Itemized description: eyes, hair, skin, face, height, build
+        - visible status effects
+        - demeanor
+        - worn items
+        - equipped items

+2. Containers: get x in y, put x in y
     1. Override search language (maybe a silent or quiet flag on search with a custom caller.msg
-    2. Add 'put' lock on rooms and characters.
-    3. Add listener methods like at_touched and at_desc that allow the container to give a custom response.
-    4. Consider tests on the container being get_in'd
-    5. Add tests -- currently anything can be gotten from anything (or put_in once the pattern is established.
-        - weight
-        - volume
-        - locks / permissions
-    6. Add look_in to view stuff inside stuff.
+    2. Add look_in to view stuff inside stuff.
+    3. Implement 'my' adjective
+        - Currently self locations override ground locations preventing (or confusing?) ground access on items with the same name as held items.
-    7. 'get sword in my sheath' should be equivalent to 'get sword in my sheath'.
+        - 'get my sword in my sheath' should be equivalent to 'get sword in my sheath'.
         - Consider implementing 'get my sword' which searches all your top level objects for the first sword.
-    8. Add inventory limits at some point.
+    4. Add inventory limits at some point.
 Move this task when necessary.
         - These limits COULD be used as an equip system
         - weight limit
         - volume limit
         - quantity limit
+        - locks/permissions
+    5. Generalize the at_got and at_got_from 'style' of response function
+        1. Some parts of this can be generic but a lot is customized.
+            - put, get, and look all behave in very precise ways
+            - the locations of both objects may need to be checked or given the ability to interject.
+This is already defined for get/put.

+### Goals

 1. Player Body
     1. Player should have body parts